 First up!
 Get a REAL Bowl for eating out of.
 NOT some cruddy styrofoam or paper thing you picked up at the grocery store.
 We’re talking solid ceramic, clay, or other material that can be scrubbed hard without getting damaged.
 If you use a Microwave, it needs to be Microwave-safe as well.
 Plastic can work, but is not advised.

 Now, Visualize what your kitchen sink looks like 1 day into a new week.
 What about day #2, and #3?
 Maybe by 3 days, you’re just getting started.

 “Pfft, 3 days… Sometimes things just pile up for a week or two…”

 What kinds of feelings come up when you see that leaning tower of dishes, pots, pans, and all-manner-of-hoopla?
-I’m willing to hedge my bets and guess that it brings a sense of guilt, or anxiety, or disappointment.
+I’m willing to guess that it brings a sense of guilt, or anxiety, or disappointment.
 Somehow, you register that this probably isn’t the best way to be dealing with dishes.

 During my college days, I lived with a bunch of different people… Some were more tidy than others, and it caused ME to really take notice.
-One of the girls in our rooming situation dug through laundry that she routinely just threw on her bed after drying.
-Another person consistently dropped crumbs, but at least took steps to vacuum it up in a timely manner.
+One of the girls in the rooming situation would dig through week-old laundry that she just threw on her bed after drying.
+Another person consistently dropped crumbs, but at least would vacuum up before the ants had time to finish them off.